 There was a time that I didn’t even think it would be possible to buy a house without a mortgage.
-I thought the only way I will ever own home is to borrow money.
-Man, was I mistaken.
-Looking back at all of the interest I have paid to banks makes me sick.
-I knew there had to be another way and there is.
-Here is an example of how one could actually make this a reality.
+I thought the only way I will ever own my home is to borrow money.

-So in 5 years, they are able to save up $150,000 and pay for a house with cash!
+So, in five years, they can save up $150,000 and pay for a house with cash!

 - Rent: $7,200/year ($600 per month)